 Tips & Tricks

 - This small-batch recipe is a simplified version of the pasta sauce I can every year.
-Here, the lemon zest is for flavor; for water-bath processing, you’d need to add a tablespoon of lemon juice with 5% acidity to each pint jar to ensure it is food safe.
+Here, the lemon zest is for flavor; for water-bath processing, additional acid is needed to ensure it is food safe.

 - If you don’t have a food processor or an immersion blender, I recommend getting the latter; it’s an incredibly handy tool in even the smallest kitchen.
 You could use a potato masher or dice all of the ingredients, but a smooth sauce will be more versatile.